 The Difference Between Design Thinking and Agile

 Agile is the How

-Agile development is, by its nature, a process that is focused on getting a product out the door as quickly as possible, with the idea of improving through incremental improvements after launch.
-The advantage of such a process is that the users get a well-built product that they can begin using almost immediately—with the assumption being that there will be iterations down the road.
+Agile development is, by its nature, a product development process that is focused on getting a product out the door as quickly as possible, with the idea of improving through incremental improvements after launch.
+The advantage of the agile method is that the users get a well-built product that they can begin using almost immediately—with the assumption being that there will be iterations down the road.

 Problems occur when the focus is more on those iterations and not on the impact the updates have on the overall customer experience.

 Design Thinking is the Why

 Design Thinking, on the other hand, typically begins before any code is written and the Agile process even enters the picture.
 It begins by having a diverse team of designers, developers, strategists—really anyone related to the project—sit down and think about the needs of the user first and foremost.